opendevstack/ods-project-quickstarters/jenkins-slaves/README.md

 # Jenkins Slaves

-Jenkins slaves that are not part of the OpenShift distribution.
+Hosts all the jenkins slaves that are part of the OpenDevStack distribution.

-All slaves should inherit from the [slave-base](https://github.com/opendevstack/ods-core/tree/master/jenkins/slave-base).
+All these slaves inherit from the [slave-base](https://github.com/opendevstack/ods-core/tree/master/jenkins/slave-base).

+If you create a new slave please create readme.md inside its directory, based on [template](../__JENKINS_SLAVE_TEMPLATE_README.md)

-## OCP config
+## OCP config / installation

 Config can be created / updated / deleted with Tailor.

 Example:
 ```
-cd maven/ocp-config && tailor status
+cd <slave name>/ocp-config && tailor status
 ```